eecs-330/winter2020/pages/_assignments/hw6.md

 Your job for this part of the assignment is to edit the Spotify interface to conform to WCAG guidelines.
 This will give you some experience with using accessibility regulations in a practical setting and prepare you for building your final projects in an accessible manner.

+### Setup

+For reasons that will be explained below, the interfaces that you will be working on for this part will be displayed via *server-side rendering*.
+This means that, instead of directly opening the HTML file, you will instead run a server.
+This server, when you visit its url in your browser, will send the HTML file to your browser for rendering and viewing.

+#### Getting Started:

+- Download the project files here: <a class="hw" href="{{site.baseurl}}/{{page.files}}">download assignment zip<i class="fasfa-link"></i></a>
+- Install [Node.js][Node] on your machine.
+- Open a terminal window and navigate to your project directory.
+- Type `node --version` and hit Enter.
+If Node.js was installed correctly, it should report back what version you have installed.
+- Type `npm install`.
+This installs the Node packages needed to run the assignment.

+Now, in order to run the assignment, all you have to type is `npm start`.
+Open a browser window to [localhost:8080](http://localhost:8080) and you should see the webpage! *As long as you keep the server running in the background, you just need to refresh the browser window to see your saved changes happen.*

 ### Lighthouse

 ![Lighthouse Score Report: Accessibility Score 61 out of 100][lighthouse-img]

-For this assignment, we will be using the [Lighthouse][Lighthouse] Chrome extension as measure of webpage accessibility.
+For this assignment, we will be using the [Lighthouse][Lighthouse] Chrome extension as measure of webpage accessibility (sorry, this does mean you are required to be using Chrome).

-To use Lighthouse, download the Chrome extension and create a report while your webpage is open.
-A new window will open with scores for various categories.
+Once your server is running and you have the page open, open Chrome's developer tools and navigate to the "audits" tab.
+There, you should be able to generate a report with Lighthouse.

 The score that we care about here is Accessibility.
 If your webpage scores a 100, you'll get full points for this part of the assignment.
+Feel free to edit any and all files in order to accomplish this - part of the challenge of this assignment is reading through the files to figure out how the interface works and why the accessibility problems are occurring.

+For this submission, delete the `node_modules` folder, and zip the *whole* directory.
+Do **not** delete or move any files (although creating ones is allowed!).

 Note: Just because your webpage scores highly doesn't necessarily mean it's truly accessible.
-Lighthouse also gives many suggestions for accessibility improvements
-Try to follow WCAG AA guidelines as closely as possible when redesigning your page!
+Lighthouse also gives many suggestions for accessibility improvements outside the scope of what they consider easily identifyable.
+Try to follow WCAG AA guidelines as closely as possible when fixing your page!

 ### Grading